Registered disability savings plan: Eligibility

 To qualify for the Disability Tax Credit the individual must be "markedly restricted" in at least one of the following categories: vision, speaking, hearing, walking, elimination (bowel or bladder functions), feeding, dressing, performing the mental functions of everyday life, life-sustaining therapy to support vital function and the recently introduced cumulative effects of significant restrictions.

 Only one RDSP account may be set up per qualifying individual, and only that beneficiary is entitled to any payments.
 An RDSP arrangement must be between the issuer and either the beneficiary, a qualifying person in relation to the beneficiary or a legal parent who is not a qualifying person, but who is a holder of another RDSP of the beneficiary.
-A qualifying person can only establish and administer an RDSP on behalf of the beneficiary if the beneficiary lacks the mental capacity to do so himself or herself.
-A disabled adult with mental capacity who wished to benefit from an RDSP must establish the plan himself or herself, however, family members, friends or others could contribute to a plan established by the disabled person, with his or her permission.
+A qualifying person can only establish and administer an RDSP on behalf of the beneficiary if the beneficiary lacks the mental capacity to do so themselves.
+A disabled adult with mental capacity who wished to benefit from an RDSP must establish the plan themselves, however, family members, friends or others could contribute to a plan established by the disabled person, with his or her permission.